 English

-The final week of each term will then give students an opportunity to showcase the vocabulary they have acquired through both Bedrock and reading as they will complete a piece of creative writing focussing using on the new words they have learned.
+The final week of each term will then give students an opportunity to showcase the vocabulary they have acquired through both Bedrock and reading as they will complete a piece of creative writing with a focus on the new words they have learnt.

 Maths